kulick23/music/README.md

   - **Note**: Header components could also be reusable but not complete, only one part - array of text elements near a logo.
 Only they are differ from page to page.
 Logo is always the same.
 - Use [BEM](https://en.bem.info/methodology/) - **1**
 - On a screen with any height either desktop layout should be visible fully without vertical scrolling - **1**
   - **Note**: Because you are using different laptops with different screen height, please don't stick to Figma height distance between elements.
 Try to use flexible units like <i>%</i> or <i>vh</i> instead of px.
 Or just use flexbox containers which adjust dynamic height/width between elements.
 Example: in Figma on "Landing page" you found out that distance between "Feel the music" title and "Simo" logo in header is 420px.
 Instead of setting margin-top: 420px for "Feel the music" title, please wrap title in flexbox container with a min-height: 80vh; flex-direction: column; and align-items: center;.
 In that case flexbox container will be placed between header and footer and title will be exactly in center of a screen (like it is in Figma).

+## Evaluation criteria - LR Students

+Maximum score - **10** consists of:

+- Render "Landing page" using DOM API only - **2**
+- Render "Feature page" using DOM API only - **2**
+- Render "Sign up page" using DOM API only - **2**
+- Handle clicks on header/footer elements and rerender pages:
+  - On "Landing page" - **2**
+    - [ ] Click on "Discover" text in Header renders "Feature page"
+    - [ ] Click on "Join" text in Header and on "Join now" button on a page renders "Sign up page"
+  - On "Feature page" - **1**
+    - [ ] Click on "Join" text in Header renders "Sign up page"
+  - On "Sign up page" - **1**
+    - [ ] Click on "Discover" text in Header renders "Landing page"
+  - **Note**: Footer components is the same for all pages.
+Might be not needed to rerender every time but render only once?
+  - **Note**: Header components could also be reusable but not complete, only one part - array of text elements near a logo.
+Only they are differ from page to page.
+Logo is always the same.

 ## Figma design link